glynawe/Vanilla/vanilla.md

     ESCAPE    = "\\" | "\n" | "\f" | "\t" | "\b" | "\0"
               | "\x" HEXDIGIT HEXDIGIT.

-String literals in Expressions are anonymous immutable variables of type `array of byte`.
+String literals in expressions are anonymous immutable variables of type `array of byte`.
 A string literal's array has an additional element at the end containing 0.

-A character constant has a byte value; its value is the character set's code number for that character.
+A character literal has a byte value; its value is the character set's code number for that character.

 # Lexical Elements